Josuelee/SuperHeroes/README.md

 Choose your favorites superheroes in Super Hero APP.
 Using react window library to render the necessary cards in the UI

-When you add a superhero in your favoriteList, it will be removed from the generalList, and also if you remove a superhero from your favoriteList, it will be added to the generalList
+When you add a superhero to your favorites list, it will be removed from the general list , and also, if you remove a superhero from your favorites list, it will be added to the general list

 - React JS
 - React Window